Red Dragon (novel): Plot

-In 1975, Will Graham, a brilliant profiler of the FBI, captured the serial killer Hannibal Lecter.
+In 1976, Will Graham, a brilliant profiler of the FBI, captured the serial killer Hannibal Lecter, a world-renowned psychiatrist who artistically killed and ate his victims.
 However, Graham suffered serious injuries from the encounter and retired afterward.

-5 years later, in 1980, a serial killer nicknamed "The Tooth Fairy" stalks and murders seemingly random families during sequential full moons.
-He first kills the Jacobi family in Birmingham, Alabama, then the Leeds family in Atlanta, Georgia.
-Two days after the Leeds murders, agent Jack Crawford, Graham's mentor, goes to Graham's Marathon, Florida residence and pleads for his assistance; Graham reluctantly agrees.
-After looking over the crime scenes with only minimal insight, Graham realizes he must visit Lecter and seek his help to capture "the Tooth Fairy."
+In 1979, a serial killer nicknamed "The Tooth Fairy" stalks and murders seemingly random families during sequential full moons.
+He first kills the Jacobi family in Birmingham, Alabama, then the Leeds family in Atlanta, Georgia, in both cases breaking into the family home at night, shooting the parents and children, and then having intercourse with the mother's body after she dies, leaving a distinctive bite pattern on her body.
+Two days after the Leeds murders, Agent Jack Crawford, Graham's mentor, goes to Graham's Marathon, Florida, residence and pleads for his assistance; Graham reluctantly agrees.

+After looking over the crime scenes, Graham realizes that the killer posed the family's bodies as an audience during the rape, and accurately predicts the FBI will find the killer's fingerprints on the victims' eyes.
+He also discovers a stakeout location where the killer watched the home from a nearby wood and discovers a Chinese character carved into a tree: a mahjong symbol known as the red dragon.
+Having reached a dead end, Graham realizes he must visit Lecter and seek his help to capture "the Tooth Fairy."
+Lecter, locked in a maximum security cell in the Baltimore State Hospital for the Criminally Insane, offers enigmatic clues to the killer's pathology and cruelly taunts Will that the reason he caught Lecter is because they are alike, disturbing Graham and causing him to cut the meeting short.

 "The Tooth Fairy" is revealed (to the readers) to be the production chief of a St. Louis film processing firm named Francis Dolarhyde.
-He is a disturbed individual who is obsessed with the William Blake painting The Great Red Dragon and the Woman Clothed in Sun (which the book identifies as The Great Red Dragon and the Woman Clothed with the Sun).
-Dolarhyde is unable to control his violent, sexual urges, and believes that murdering people—or "changing" them, as he calls it—allows him to more fully "become" an alternate personality he calls the "Great Red Dragon", after the dominant character in Blake's painting.
-Flashbacks reveal that his sociopathy is born from the systematic abuse he suffered as a child at the hands of both his sadistic grandmother and his family.
+He is a disturbed individual obsessed with the William Blake painting The Great Red Dragon and the Woman Clothed with the Sun.
+Born with a severe cleft palate, Dolarhyde believes himself weak and deformed despite having had corrective surgery.
+He is unable to control his violent, sexual urges, and believes that murdering people, or "changing" them, as he calls it, allows him to more fully "become" an alternative personality he calls the "Great Red Dragon", after the dominant character in Blake's painting.
+Flashbacks reveal that his sociopathy is born from the systematic abuse he suffered as a child at the hands of his sadistic grandmother, who raised him after his mother abandoned him as an infant.